 NWRA Issue Brief Highlights Benefits of Landfill Gas

 “Modern landfills are highly engineered facilities with advanced technology.
 They are the most efficient method to dispose of solid waste.
-Landfills offer significant benefits to the communities it serves.
-The landfill gas that captured at these facilities can be converted to generate electricity that power those local communities,” said NWRA President and CEO Darrell Smith.
+Landfills offer significant benefits to the communities they serves.
+The landfill gas that’s captured at these facilities can be converted to generate electricity that power those local communities,” said NWRA President and CEO Darrell Smith.

-Other uses include compressing the LFG to fuel vehicles, power gas turbines, and converting it to electricity.
-The issue brief can be found here.
+Other uses include compressing the LFG to fuel vehicles, power gas turbines and converting it to electricity.

 National Waste and Recycling Association